A Hilbert--Mumford criterion for nilsolitons: Introduction

-However, the Hilbert--Mumford criterion, which is a fundamental result in GIT \cite{MFK94}, does not seem to have been seriously considered in the literature on nilsolitons, although quantities similar to the Hilbert--Mumford weight do seem to appear in e.g.~\cite[\S 7]{Lau09}.
-The aim of this paper is to fill in this gap, by arguing similarly to the proof of the usual Kempf--Ness theorem (particularly the one using the asymptotic slope of the Kempf--Ness energy as explained e.g.~in \cite{HasKN}).
-There are of course many related works, some of which are cited above.
-Nikolayevsky's result \cite[Theorem 2]{Nik11} seems particularly relevant and his variational formulation has many similarities to the approach in this paper (see e.g.~Remarks \ref{rmdfggphpe} and \ref{rmnkcpknpe}), but a significant difference is that we consider the numerical invariant $\nu (\lambda ; \mu )$ while \cite[Theorem 2]{Nik11} is concerned with the closedness of the orbit which can be difficult to check in concrete examples.
+There are of course many other related works, some of which are cited above.
+Nikolayevsky's result \cite[Theorem 2]{Nik11} and his variational formulation have many similarities to the approach in this paper (see e.g.~Remarks \ref{rmdfggphpe} and \ref{rmnkcpknpe}), but a key difference is that we consider the numerical invariant $\nu (\lambda ; \mu )$ while \cite[Theorem 2]{Nik11} is concerned with the closedness of the orbit which can be difficult to check in concrete examples.
 In the usual situation of GIT for complex projective varieties, the equivalence between the Hilbert--Mumford criterion and the closedness of the orbit is a well-known classical result which holds in general, but the situation seems more subtle for real Lie groups; see e.g.~\cite{BilWin23,BilWin23p,RicSlo90}.

-The present paper is heavily inspired by the recent progress on the Yau--Tian--Donaldson conjecture for K\"ahler--Einstein metrics and constant scalar curvature K\"ahler (cscK) metrics.
-Berman--Boucksom--Jonsson \cite{BBJ21} used a variational approach, involving the asymptotic slope of the Ding functional, to show that K\"ahler--Einstein metrics exist on a given smooth Fano variety if it is uniformly $K$-stable.
-This approach was further extended by Li \cite{Li22} who proved significant results for the (more general) cscK metrics.
-Furthermore, these methods inspired a new proof of the Donaldson--Uhlenbeck--Yau theorem for Hermite--Einstein metrics on holomorphic vector bundles by Jonsson--McCleerey--Shivaprasad \cite{JMS22} (see also \cite{HasKel19,HasKel21} for closely related results).
-For all these arguments, we need to work with energy functionals on the space of K\"ahler metrics (or hermitian metrics on vector bundles) which is infinite dimensional.

-There are results, however, in which we can establish Kempf--Ness type results by working with energy functionals on finite dimensional spaces which ``approximate'' the infinite dimensional space of metrics.
-There are many important works which we cannot cover extensively here, but we refer to \cite{Don01,Don05,Luo98,PhoStu03,Wan02,Zha96} and only point out that the author \cite{Has19,Has23,HasHaya} and Keller with the author \cite{HasKel18,HasKel23} proved results in this direction using a variational formulation involving the asymptotic slope of an appropriate energy functional.